Click on the icons directly below to find information about specific categories or simply explore all FAQs below.

 All information provided to the FERC by the applicant is part of the public record and available for public inspection.
 The only information that is not viewable by the general public is data that has been designated by the FERC as sensitive for national security or privacy reasons.
 You can learn more about the FERC and our partner’s regulatory and project siting processes here.

 The FERC is composed of five commissioners who are appointed by the President of the United States with the advice and consent of the Senate.
 Commissioners serve five-year terms and have an equal vote on regulatory matters.
-To avoid any undue political influence or pressure, no more than three commissioners may belong to the same political party.
+To avoid any undue political influence or pressure, no more than three commissioners may belong to the same political party as the President.
 Find more on the FERC commissioners here.

 Among other things, the Certificate Application contains a description of the new facilities, need for the project, detailed maps, schedules, and various environmental reports.
 This information details the various studies and analyses that have been conducted to determine the potential effects of construction and operation on the environment and community.